CESNET/metacentrum-user-docs/docs/software/sw-list/molpro.md

 ## Usage

+The license of the Molpro version 2024.3.0 is:

+- freely available to all MetaCentrum users for academic use
+- module `molpro/2024.3.0`

-The license of the MolPro version 2012.1 is:
+The license of the Molpro version 2012.1 is:

-- bought by CERIT-SC Centre for academical use by any MetaCentrum user
+- freely available to all MetaCentrum users for academic use
-- restricted just to Brno locality
+- restricted just to the Brno locality (PBS option `:brno=True`)
-- module `molpro/2008.1` - MolPro version 2008.1; o utilize this program, you have to buy a licence, then scan this licence and send it to address <meta@cesnet.cz>
+- module `molpro/2012.1`

+Other Molpro versions require a personal user license.

 Then run as